-For whom is the 1800 calorie diet generally indicated
+For whom is this diet plan generally indicated

 – Overweight diabetic patients.
 It is recommended by the American Diabetic Association (ADA).
-That is why it is often referred as 1800-calorie diabetic diet or 1800 calorie ADA diet.
+That is why it is often referred as 1800-calorie diabetic diet or ADA diet.

 – Nondiabetic persons requiring a low-calorie diet.